Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: C O N C L U S I O N S

 \section{C~O~N~C~L~U~S~I~O~N~S}

 Irregularly sampled spatial data are pervasive in the geophysical sciences.
 Treating such observations as random fields presents the opportunity to characterize them as single realizations of a statistical process.
 We have demonstrated how to properly account for sampling patterns, edges and omissions, by incorporating a (weighted) window of observation into a spectral-domain maximum-likelihood analysis.
 Given incomplete and irregularly spaced observations we estimate the covariance structure of a locally non-varying-mean field as a stationary, isotropic, parametric Mat\'ern form.
 Our debiased Whittle maximum-likelihood estimation relies on the exact blurring of the modeled spectral density as the expected periodogram to balance the finite-field effects that affect the (windowed) periodogram of the data.
 While we show that we indeed can exclude wave-vector correlations for efficient parameter estimation, we also did demonstrate that these correlations can be completely calculated and correctly incorporated through the periodogram covariance for an uncertainty assessment that fully matches empirically observed behaviors.
 In realistic simulation scenarios and by analysis of real geophysical data, we substantiate that Mat\'ern parameter estimates, their aleatoric uncertainty, and epistemic model goodness-of-fit are fully and reliably quantifiable.
 Correctly fixing the smoothness~($\nu$) to special familiar models that only parameterize variance~($\st$) and range~($\rho$) yields estimate ensembles and parameter covariances comparable to when all three parameters of the general Mat\'ern class are inverted for.
 Crucially, incorrect \textit{a priori} assumptions impart considerable bias.
-Little is gained beyond functional simplicity in selecting a special case over the general Mat\'ern form: we should fully estimate it in real-data scenarios without knowledge of the underlying process.
+Little is gained beyond functional simplicity in selecting a special case over the general Mat\'ern form: we should fully estimate it in real-data scenarios when we are without knowledge of the underlying process.
 We provide the numerical tools for implementation, estimation, and simulation, and the analytical expressions for connecting the general Mat\'ern with its special cases in both spatial and spectral representations to make this suggestion practical.
+Spatially merged processes are separable when their boundaries, however irregular, are known \textit{a priori} and accounted for, but their analysis on an encompassing rectangular grid, violating the modeling assumption of stationarity, leads to strong parameter bias.
 Theory and simulation reveal that sample size and geometry play a considerable role in parameter (co)variance, which we understand through the spectral window.
 Simulations under growing-domain and infill asymptotic regimes for full or partial observations, with sampling irregularities in the way of boundaries, structure, or missingness, reveal the rates at which estimator performance improve with sample size, setting the stage for experimental design and (optimal) sample allocation.
-Spatially merged processes are separable when their boundaries, however irregular, are known \textit{a priori} and accounted for, but their analysis on an encompassing rectangular grid, violating the modeling assumption of non-stationarity, leads to strong parameter bias.
 Analysis and synthesis of planetary-scale geophysical data, tapestries of time and terrain, as random fields, is efficient under our framework, and our ability to critically assess it will enable relaxing our current null hypotheses that such data are Gaussian, stationary, isotropic, random, Mat\'ern, fields.